 Repeat Courses

-For students seeking two programs of study at the same time (i.e., major and minor, two undergraduate degrees, two master’s degrees) or for those who change their degree program of study, your chosen primary program of study is evaluated based on the number of credit hours that count toward the primary program of study.
-All courses applicable to chosen program of study are counted in Time Frame, Attempted Hours and Completed Hours.
+Students seeking two programs of study at the same time (i.e. major and minor, two undergraduate degrees, two master’s degrees) or those who change their degree program of study: Your chosen Primary program of study is evaluated based on the number of credit hours that count toward the primary program of study.
+All courses applicable to the chosen program of study are counted in Timeframe, Attempted Hours, and Completed Hours.

 Transfer Credit Hours/Dual Enrollment Credit Hours

-Dual Enrollment credit hours earned through participation in Embry-Riddle dual enrollment programs that are applicable to your chosen degree program but taken before admitted into your degree program will count towards the Time Frame.
-If you are or were an Embry-Riddle Dual Enrollment student and have questions about the effect of non-successful dual enrollment credit hours for the Satisfactory of Academic Progress for Financial Aid, please contact the Financial Aid Office at your campus.
+Dual Enrollment credit hours earned through participation in ERAU dual enrollment programs that are applicable to your chosen degree program but taken before being admitted into your degree program will count towards the Time Frame.
+If you are or were an ERAU Dual Enrollment student and have questions about the effect of non-successful dual enrollment credit hours for the Satisfactory of Academic Progress for Financial Aid, please contact the Financial Aid office at your campus.

 Withdrawing from courses may impact your financial aid awards.
 Before withdrawing from class, you should contact the Financial Aid Office to determine the consequences.